How Covers 4 Others Works:

 Voting is open to the public!
-Tell everyone you know and help get your nominee a free roof!
+Share with everyone you know to help your nominee!

-The winners will be notified and the website will be updated so you know who won.
+The winners will be notified; the website and social media will be updated.

-Aspen will work with the homeowner to get their new roof installed.
+Aspen will work with the homeowner to quickly get their new roof installed!

 2017 Covers 4 Others Winners